uconneeb/systseminar/schedule.md

 ### Mar.
 3, 2021

-We will continue discussion on the paper from last week, which reviews approaches to detecting and characterizing introgression using phylogenomic data:
+We will continue discussion on the Hibbins and Hahn paper paper from last week, but in addition please read Chapter 6 of the Baum and Smith book.
+Come with questions and thoughts about how introgression may impact whatever phenomena you are most interested in.

-MS Hibbins and MW Hahn.
-2021.
-[Phylogenomic approaches to detecting and characterizing introgression](https://doi.org/10.32942/osf.io/uahd8) EcoEvoRxiv 8 Feb 2021.

 ### Feb.
 24, 2021